TheVishnuKumar/one-pub-sub-lwc/README.md

 Features
 -------------
-- Subscribe and handle PubSub events using declaratively.
+- Subscribe and handle PubSub events using **declaratively**.
-- One framework for PubSub that works in both LWC and Aura Component.
+- One framework for PubSub that works in both **LWC and Aura Component**.
 - Reduces code errors.
-- Uniformity across the LWC and Aura Components to use the PubSub events.
+- **Uniformity** across the LWC and Aura Components to use the PubSub events.
-- Use namespace to define the group the events.
+- Use **namespace** to define the group the events.
 - The pattern of use is quite the same as the Aura Component events.
 Easy for the Aura Component Developers.
+- Fire the event using **timeout**.
+This will allows your perform the action on after defined timeframe.
 - **Future Release** More features will be here.